Dinesh394018/BharatIntern-Task-3/README.md

 1.HTML
 2.CSS
 3.JAVASCRIPT
-4.Agora API----A real time communications APIs are present here.(I used Video-calling API from these APIs)
+4.Agora API----Real-time communication APIs are available here.
+(I used the Video Calling API from these APIs.)